-Under the leadership of a full-time director and assistant director, a staff of fellows and advisors representing a variety of traditions, our office supports the ritual practices of this diverse community by offering opportunities for observance on campus and facilitating connections with synagogues, churches, temples, mosques, and monasteries in the surrounding community.
+Under the leadership of a full-time associate dean and assistant director, a part-time advisor, a staff of fellows and advisors representing a variety of traditions, our office supports the ritual practices of this diverse community by offering opportunities for observance on campus and facilitating connections with synagogues, churches, temples, mosques, and monasteries in the surrounding community.

 But we aren’t just available for believers.
 Anyone who is interested in community service, or issues of social justice, or art as a vehicle for social change, or holistic lifestyle choices will find a warm welcome at the Religious and Spiritual Life and Contemplative Practices and a wealth of opportunities to get involved.
 For a current listing of what we are doing, please visit our Facebook page.

 Believe it or not, and whether you believe or not, we are here to help you integrate what you care about most with your educational experience at Vassar.

 The Office of Religious and Spiritual Life and Contemplative Practices helps students integrate lives of passionate commitment, embodied practice and intellectual critique at Vassar and beyond.
 Our programs articulate a lively public role for religious imagination and ensure that opportunities for spiritual and democratic formation are part of the demanding and creative education Vassar offers—for the religiously devoted, the spiritually curious and the radically questioning.